We have four members of staff and are led by an elected board of volunteer trustees, who are endorsed by our member organisations.

 Caroline Davies, Administrator

 Caroline Joined the Alliance in October 2019 after a career in higher education, working for the Open University and Universities of Northampton and Hertfordshire.
-Caroline’s role as the administrator means that she works behind the scenes ensuring that events and meetings operate as smoothly as possible.
-She manages the finance and information inboxes and membership renewals.
+Caroline has recently completed a Masters in Writing Poetry.
+She works part-time for the Alliance as the administrator.

 Neurological Alliance Board of Trustees 2020–21